Jan Eloff: Later years and family life

 After leaving Johannesburg, Eloff started farming near Standerton.
 In 1897, he traveled to Switzerland and Germany with his family, but he returned to the republic little more than a year later at the outbreak of the Second Boer War in 1899, when he became a member of the Rustenburg Boer Commandos.
-After the end of the war, on 31 May 1902, he returned to his birthplace, Waterkloof, to farm on his house and had a castle built there.
+After the end of the war, on 31 May 1902, he returned to his birthplace, Waterkloof farm Rustenburg, to farm on his land and had a castle built there.
 In 1912, he left with his family for Switzerland, where he was trapped during World War I. In 1919, he returned to Pretoria for good, where he spent the rest of his life.

-Eloff married Catharina Cornelia de Ridder, daughter of Rev. Johannes de Ridder of the Rustenburg Reformed Church (GKSA), whose grandson Johan de Ridder went on to become the architect of GKSA churches such as that one.
+Eloff married Catharina Cornelia de Ridder, daughter of Reverend Johannes de Ridder of the Rustenburg Reformed Church (GKSA), whose grandson Johan de Ridder went on to become the architect of GKSA churches.
 The couple had three sons and two daughters.